sdrasco/EdgeWalker/README.md

 Edge Walker does not account for transaction fees, although those could easily be factored into its calculations.
 It also focuses entirely on exercising options, not on any profits or losses that could be had by selling or trading the options themselves (a complex topic that concerns the market's perceived value of the time remaining until options expire).

-Edge Walker is provided “as is” without any guarantees or warranties.
+Edge Walker is provided "as is" without any guarantees or warranties.
 Use this code at your own risk.
 The author makes no promises about the code being error-free or trustworthy.

 ## Table of Contents